Award-Winning Pepperdine Theatre Production Explores Topic of Sexual Assault on University Campuses

 Within days of its world premiere last summer, the show earned acclaim from leading critics at prestigious publications, including The Scotsman, The Herald, British Theatre Guide, The List and Broadway Baby.
 It has also received a Bobby—an award given by Broadway Baby in recognition of the best of five star shows.
 It was shortlisted for Amnesty International's Freedom of Expression Award for outstanding work addressing human rights issues.

 Ticket prices range between $10 and $15, and are required for attendance.
-For seating information, and to purchase tickets, visit the Center for the Arts website.
+For additional information about the performances, and to purchase tickets, visit the Center for the Arts website.

 Read more about the award-winning performance on the Pepperdine Magazine website.